cloudlinux/imunify360-documentation/docs/email/README.md

 #### Edit account size limit

-Sometimes it is necessary to give more (or less) space for some user accounts.
+Sometimes it is necessary to give more (or less) space in the quarantine for some user accounts.
 It is possible to do using the following command.

 **Command**

 ```
-ie-cli settings edit -a '<ACCOUNT_NAME>' -i '{"state": "active", "limit_bytes": 1234}'
+ie-cli accounts edit -a ACCOUNT_NAME [--state=active|block] [--limit=1024]
 ```

 **Example**

 ```
-ie-cli settings edit -a 'mydomain' -i '{"state": "active", "limit_bytes": 8096}'
+ie-cli accounts edit -a mydomain --state=active --limit=8096
 ```

 **Output (JSON)**